AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/advanced-url-configuration.md

 ## Custom URL Formats {#custom-url-format}

-To provide a custom URL format a project can implement the [`UrlFormat` interface](https://javadoc.io/doc/com.adobe.commerce.cif/core-cif-components-core/latest/com/adobe/cq/commerce/core/components/services/urls/UrlFormat.html) and regsiter the implementation as OSGI service, using it either as category page or product page url format.
+To provide a custom URL format a project can implement the [`UrlFormat` interface](https://javadoc.io/doc/com.adobe.commerce.cif/core-cif-components-core/latest/com/adobe/cq/commerce/core/components/services/urls/UrlFormat.html) and register the implementation as OSGI service, using it either as category page or product page url format.
 The `UrlFormat#PROP_USE_AS` service property indicates, which of the configured pre-defined formats to replace:

 * `useAs=productPageUrlFormat`, will replace the configured product page url format
 * `useAs=categoryPageUrlFormat`, will replace the configured category page url format

 If there are multiple implementations of the `UrlFormat` registered as OSGI services, the one with the higher service ranking replaces the one(s) with the lower service ranking.

-The `UrlFormat` must implement a pair of methods to build a URL from a given Map of parameters and to parse an URL to return the same Map of parameters.
+The `UrlFormat` must implement a pair of methods to build a URL from a given Map of parameters and to parse a URL to return the same Map of parameters.
 The parameters are the same as described above, only for categories an additional `{{uid}}` parameter is provided to the `UrlFormat`.

 ## Combine with Sling Mappings {#sling-mapping}